-On Saturday night, The Duchess of Cambridge joined Her Majesty the Queen, Duke of Edinburgh and members of Royal Family at Royal Albert Hall for the Festival of Remembrance.
+On Saturday night, The Duchess of Cambridge joined Her Majesty the Queen, Duke of Edinburgh, and members of the Royal Family at Royal Albert Hall for the Festival of Remembrance.

 This year Chaplain to the Royal British Legion, Re.
 Rev James Newcome leads the blessing and Royal Albert Hall president Jon Moynihan and Air Marshal David Walker, president of the Royal British Legion were the hosts for the evening.

 Her Majesty who took the patronage of the Royal British Legion in 1952 has missed only 2 events since then.
 You can find out more about the historical event at the official website of the Royal Albert Hall.
 The Royal Family watched the festival from the hall balcony, where The Duchess was seated next to the Duke of Edinburgh Prince Philip.

 The Prince of Wales, the Duchess of Cornwall, the Duke of York, the Earl and Countess of Wessex, Princess Royal and Vice Admiral Sir Tim Laurence, the Duke and Duchess of Gloucester, the Duke of Kent and Princess Alexandra, the Honourable Lady Ogilvy was also present at the event.

 Prince William and Prince Harry were notably absent from the event as they attended rugby matches separately today.

 The event started with the Royal Fanfare, played by State Trumpeters of the Household Cavalry.